etsubu/TwitchBot/README.md

 Input the twitch username of the person who owns the bot (will receive global admin privileges): nagrodus Do you wish to configure the twitch irc hostname and port.
 If not sure then leave empty and defaults will be used (y/n): n
 ```
-Now the configuration file will be written and the bot should start properly the next time you run it.
+Now the configuration file will be written and the bot should start properly the next time you run it.\
+Note initially the bot will only join its own channel in twitch so you need to go to that channels chat and issue !global join your_name\
+To make it join your own channel where you want to use it.
+In future you can use the join command in any channel the bot is present if you have the permissions.

 ## TODO ##
 * Vote polls